wm97artsociety/Hashcash/README.md

 # Hashcash

+for meow Buck idea here you must set up money printer for meow bucks to generate liquidy for your mailbox and start a society the one and only git Hub Utopia meow meow

 Update

 New liquidity added for each minded block on its own Sha 256 programming enjoy the bitcoin lifestyle